JBocage/amazing-snippets/README.md

 # amazing-snippets

-Welcome to the _amazing snippets_ repository !
+Welcome to the **amazing-snippets** project !

-This repository aims to gather all amazing, useful or funny code snippets I could find accros my projects and internet research !
+This project aims to gather all intersting, useful of _amazing_ snippets I could  find over the internet and my code during my programmer experience.

+This is here to help people keep their recurrent code snippets.

+I hope you will like it !
 <hr style="border:2px solid gray"> </hr>

 ## Structure
 ```
 amazing-snippets/
-├── logs/
 ├── src/
 │   ├── colors/
 │   │   ├── colorbars/
 │   │   ├── access_xkcd.py
 │   │   └── display_mpl_colors.py
+│   ├── files_manip/
+│   │   ├── input/
+│   │   ├── output/
+│   │   └── merge_pdfs.py
 │   ├── markdown/
 │   │   └── cheat_sheet_1.md
 │   └── matplotlib/